sergiolepore/Cation/Contributing.md

 1. Update to the most recent master release if possible.
 I may have already fixed your bug.
 2. Search for similar issues.
 It's possible somebody has encountered this bug already.
-3. Provide a [RequireBin][requirebin-url] demo that specifically shows the problem.
-This demo should be fully operational with the exception of the bug you want to demonstrate.
-If it is not possible to produce a RequireBin gist, please make sure you provide very specific steps to reproduce the error.
+3. Provide a demo code, gist or very specific steps to reproduce the error.
 If I cannot reproduce it, I will close the ticket.
 4. Just wait until I verify the error and release a patch to correct it.

 ## Requesting a Feature